Help

 What the AI can do with GitHub:

-When a skill is attached to a type for GitHub issue creation, the toolbar button shows a repository picker and creates issues with one click.
-After creation, the button becomes a link to the GitHub issue.
+When a skill is attached to a type for GitHub issue creation, you can file an issue from the item's Send to menu; the AI asks which repository when the item does not make it obvious, then links to the GitHub issue once it is created.
 Filing an issue from a meeting reads the transcript, pulls in screen-share screenshots, and asks a clarifying question if the surface is ambiguous, then attaches an automatic Screenshots section to the issue body.

 What can the AI do with Slack?